The Hurst School

-The Hurst School, previously The Hurst Community College, is a state secondary school in the village of Baughurst, within the county of Hampshire in England.
-Jayne McLaren is the Headteacher and was appointed in January 2021.
+The Hurst School, previously The Hurst Community College, is a state secondary school in the village of Baughurst, in the county of Hampshire in England.
+Jayne McLaren is the headteacher.
 The school has just over 1,000 students.

 The school provides secondary education for boys and girls aged from 11 to 16.
-It is categorized as a community school and is run wholly by the local education authority (LEA).
+It is a community school and is run wholly by the local education authority (LEA).

 Pupils come from a catchment area which includes the nearby town of Tadley and the villages of Silchester, Bramley, Sherborne St John and Pamber Heath.
+The school was opened in 1957, under the name Hurst County Secondary Modern School.

 Curriculum

 The school teaches a variety of subjects which are examined at GCSE level or through BTEC awards.
 Pupils follow the National Curriculum.